yugabyte/docs/content/latest/explore/kubernetes/linear-scalability.md

 Now, you can view the [yb-master-0 Admin UI](../../admin/yb-master/#admin-ui) is available at the above URL.

-## 3. Add node and observe linear scale out
+<h2 id="kubernetes-add-node-observe-scale">3.
+Add node and observe linear scale out</h2>

 Add a node to the universe.